Saeed Gul

 Saeed Gul is a Pakistani politician who had been a Member of the Provincial Assembly of Khyber Pakhtunkhwa, from May 2013 to May 2018.
-Previously he had been a member of the Provincial Assembly of the North-West Frontier Province from 2002 to 2007.
+Previously he had been a member of the Provincial Assembly of the Provincial Assembly of Khyber Pakhtunkhwa from 2002 to 2007.

 Education

 He has a Master of Arts degree.

 Political career

-He was elected to the Provincial Assembly of the North-West Frontier Province as a candidate of Muttahida Majlis-e-Amal from Constituency PF-96 (Lower Dir-III) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the North-West Frontier Province as a candidate of Muttahida Majlis-e-Amal from Constituency PF-96 (Lower Dir-III) in the 2002 Pakistani general election.
 He received 10,326 votes and defeated a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Jamaat-e-Islami Pakistan from Constituency PK-96 (Lower Dir-III) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Jamaat-e-Islami Pakistan from Constituency PK-96 (Lower Dir-III) in the 2013 Pakistani general election.
 He received 14,193 votes and defeated a candidate of PPP.